Proper engine noise diagnosis is a very important issue to address. In fact improper diagnosis can lead you on a wild

-Some of these problems include badly worn piston rings or ring lands, loose wrist pins, worn main bearings or connecting rod bearings, and loose valve train components all produced telltale noises that are unique.
+Some of these problems include badly worn piston rings or ring lands, loose wrist pins, worn main bearings or connecting rod bearings.
+In addition loose valve train components all produced telltale noises that are unique.

 With a little practice a do it yourself auto mechanic can gain the experience and knowledge to interpret what engine noises mean and distinguish them from one another.

 This can and will avoid a costly and time-consuming engine tare down.
 Always take the extra time to make a proper noise analysis before doing any engine repair work.
 Also having a heads up on the noise can reduce repair costs by addressing the problem before irreversible engine damage occurs.

 Use the tip of the metal probe on the mechanics stethoscope to trace the sound until it reaches its maximum intensity.
 Once the precise location is found the sound can be better evaluated.